dkrashen/dkrashen.github.io/_posts/2015-11-20-deptletter-latex-class.md

 ---

-For those of you who still have letters of recommendation to write or are looking for a letterhead templates to use with latex, have a look at the [deptletter class](https://github.com/dkrashen/deptletter) I've just put on [my github](http://github.com/dkrashen/).
+For those of you who still have letters of recommendation to write or are looking for a letterhead template for use with latex, have a look at the [deptletter class](https://github.com/dkrashen/deptletter) I've just put on [my github](http://github.com/dkrashen/).
 Hope it is helpful!